Os Municipality (Hordaland): Transportation

-The European route E39 highway passed through Os from the city of Bergen (to the north) to the ferry quay at Halhjem, on the shore of the Bjørnafjorden.
-The quay has two different regularly scheduled ferry routes that stop here to cross the Bjørnafjorden.
-There is a ferry from Halhjem to Våge on the island of Tysnesøya in Tysnes municipality, to the southeast.
-There is also a ferry (that is part of the E39 highway) from Halhjem to Sandvika, just north of the village of Fitjar in Fitjar municipality, to the south.
+The European route E39 highway passed through Os from the city of Bergen (to the north) to the ferry quay at Haljem, on the shore of the Bjørnafjorden.
+The quay had two different regularly scheduled ferry routes that stopped here to cross the Bjørnafjorden.
+There was a ferry from Haljem to Våge on the island of Tysnesøya in Tysnes Municipality to the southeast.
+There is also a ferry (that is part of the E39 highway) from Haljem to Sandvika, just north of the village of Fitjar in Fitjar Municipality to the south.

-The Norwegian government is planning to build a bridge or tunnel crossing to provide road access across the Bjørnafjorden as part of the Hordfast project.
-When completed, the northern terminus will be in Os.

 Demographics

-As of 1 January 2014, Os has a population of 18,678 which gives it a population density is 139.9 PD/km2, compared to a county average of about 30 PD/km2 and a national average of about 15 PD/km2.
+As of 1 January 2014, Os had a population of 18,678 which gave it a population density of 139.9 PD/km2, compared to a county average of about 30 PD/km2 and a national average of about 15 PD/km2.
 About 80% of the population of Os lived in urban settlements.
 About 1.9% of the population were registered as unemployed; the county and national average is 2.6%.
 About 26% of the workforce were employed in public administration.
 About 2% were employed in the primary sector of economic activity, 28.2% in the secondary sector, and 69.3% in the tertiary sector.
 In the period from 29 October to 4 November 2001, 45.7% of the workforce of Os commuted out of the municipality, mainly to the neighboring city of Bergen.
 In the same time period, Os received a daily average of 753 commuters from other municipalities, 15.8% of those employed in Os.
 In 2006, Os had a daily out-commuting of 3,001 people.